mjwhitta/zoom/README.md

 $ z -g TAG#
 ```

-This will cause zoom to open the search result in vim (currently the
+This will cause zoom to open the search result in vim/emacs (currently
-only supported editor)
+the only supported editors)

 ### Persistent shortcuts

 When you perform a search with zoom, all results are cached.
 Using the
-following command will allow you to see the previous search's results
+following command will allow you to see the previous search results
 again:

 ```bash